Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Learn more »

 It might be a little unusual to consider.
-Sunburns and dogs don’t really seem like they would belong in the same sentence.
+Sunburns and dogs don’t seem like they would belong in the same sentence.
 However, not only is it entirely possible, but it can also be painful and even dangerous for your dog.

-Some breeds are more susceptible to sunburns than others, but that doesn’t change the fact that being in direct sunlight for extended periods can really make things terrible for your pooch.
+Some breeds are more susceptible to sunburns than others, but that doesn’t change the fact that being in direct sunlight for extended periods can make things terrible for your pooch.
 If you’ve noticed that your dog has sunburn, there are plenty of ways you can treat it at home.

-However, in extreme cases, we definitely recommend taking your dog to the veterinarian.
+However, in extreme cases, we recommend taking your dog to the veterinarian.
 We’ll explain when you can be treated at home instead of when they should probably see a professional.

 Divider 5